 There are seven different types of delicious sweets to use, from frosted donuts, cheesecakes, creamy eclairs, muffins, cupcakes, and more.
 Each one has six different variations, transforming the basic pink frosted cupcake to a decadent red velvet with cream cheese frosting, or even a rainbow frosted unicorn design complete with candy ears and horn.
 Although Clyde, the ube cake with white drizzled frosting, is my current favorite.
 If you haven't tasted this Filipino delicacy, I highly recommend it.
 Some designs are unlocked by completing set tasks during mini-games, such as stacking ten ice cream scoops or playing three events on the birthday cake level.

 Cake Bash is the feel-good frantic party game I needed to play this year.
 The sharp, beautifully rendered environments and comically delicious characters are a treat...literally.
 Local and online multiplayer worked like a charm (besides a single time where everyone was forced to restart).
-However, I do wish that the game instructions aren't skipped when playing online, especially when playing with someone new or experiencing a new event for the first time.
+However, I do wish that the game instructions weren't skipped when playing online, especially when playing with someone new or experiencing a new event for the first time.
 Although the overall amount of events and mini-games is small, it may take a few rounds to see them all at least once.

 Note: Cake Bash was reviewed on Xbox One.
 A digital copy of the game was provided by the publisher/developer.